aramis-lab/clinica/docs/Pipelines/DWI_Connectome.md

         -connectome.load        ${caps_directory}/subjects/${participant_id}/${session_id}/dwi/connectome_based_processing/*_parcellation-${atlas_label}_connectivity.tsv
 ```

-Do not forget to fill in the missing information (after the `=` signs) and do not hesitate to remove lines of the `mrview` command that you may not be interested in or that may take to much time to load.
+Do not forget to fill in the missing information (after the `=` signs) and do not hesitate to remove lines of the `mrview` command that you may not be interested in or that may take too much time to load.
 -->

 ## Describing this pipeline in your paper